datapointchris/ichrisbirch/README.md

 ```

 Add the key to the CICD environment secrets.
-Add this to the CICD workflow:
+Add this to the CICD workflow, which will re-create the line breaks and import into gpg

 ```yaml
 - name: "git-secret Reveal .env files"